-Man, woman injured in shooting outside Vaughan nightclub | CBC News
+Man, woman seriously injured in shooting outside Vaughan nightclub | CBC News

-Man, woman injured in shooting outside Vaughan nightclub
+Man, woman seriously injured in shooting outside Vaughan nightclub

+Officers are canvassing local businesses for security camera video, no suspect details yet

 A man and a woman were seriously injured in a shooting outside a Vaughan nightclub early Sunday, York Regional Police say.

-The man was taken to a trauma centre in Toronto because he was more seriously injured, according to Staff Sgt.
+Both people were taken to hospital, but the man went to a trauma centre in Toronto because he was more seriously injured, according to Staff Sgt.
 Mike Stock, duty inspector for the York police.
-The woman was taken to a hospital.

 Their injuries are not considered life-threatening.

-Police were called to the 7 Lounge Nightclub, 4411 Highway 7, near Highway 27, at about 2:30 a.m. for the sound of gunshots.
+Police were called to the 7 Lounge Nightclub, 4411 Highway 7, east of Pine Valley Drive, at about 2:30 a.m. for the sound of gunshots.

 Heavy police presence in area

 When officers arrived at the scene, they found the two victims.
+Their ages and names were not released.

 Police have not yet determined what happened before the shooting, but said it occurred in a parking lot, Stock said.